vrcxz/ChatGPT-FLTK-Simple-Chatbox/README.md

 ```
 g++ -o main main.cpp -lcurl -lfltk -lfltk_images
 ```
+Notes: Before running, make sure to add your api key to the string variable at the top.
+Otherwise, curl wouldn't be able to connect to chatGPT.

+---

 ## Installing C++
 C++ is usually pre-installed in most Linux distributions.
 To check if you have C++ installed, open the terminal and run the following command: